top of page

 Biography

 Originally from Melbourne, Australia, Daniel Thomson is a London based tenor soloist, recitalist and chamber singer.
-Known for his expressive text-based performance, Daniel’s focus is on historically informed performance of music from the 16th to 19th centuries.
+Known for his expressive text-based performance and interpretations of Evangelist roles, Daniel’s focus is on historically informed performance of music from the 16th to 19th centuries.
 In 2009 he graduated his Bachelor of Music (specialising in vocal performance) with Honours, from the University of Melbourne.
 In 2018 Daniel completed a Master in Advanced Vocal Ensemble Studies at the Schola Cantorum Basiliensis in Basel, Switzerland.

 Released in early 2018 - Daniel’s debut solo album Secret Fires of Love, has been featured on BBC Radio 3 programme In Tune with Daniel as a BBC Introducing Artist.
 It was reviewed by MusicWeb International listing it as a disc “of the utmost importance ...
 This disc is the result of much research of historical sources and deserves the attention of every performer ...
 Monteverdi's Si dolce è'l tormento is one of his most popular pieces, and has been recorded many times ...
 I am pretty sure that you will have never heard it the way it is sung here by Daniel Thomson.”
 Johan van Veen, www.musicweb-international.com - February 2019